 In the real estate industry, salesmanship is everything.
 No matter what your definition of salesmanship is, marketing should be an extension of your skill set.
 Adapting to the digital shift in the marketing landscape should be priority when honing your craft.

-What you already know & What you don’t
+What you already know & What you don’t in Real Estate Marketing

 As a real estate agent, you are already versed with your local competition.
 You know that you are catering to a specific demographic of people that are or will become prospective home buyers.
 You also know that your business depends on your knowledge of the community and how invested you are into putting yourself out there.